 Lighting in a contemporary kitchen is all about having the latest and best technology.

-Puck lights are often used as task lighting, as well as track lighting.
-Strip lighting under cabinets and right above the toe-kick is used for ambiance lighting to brighten up the kitchen, as well as the mood.
+You can use Puck lights as task lighting, or you also use track lighting.
+You can also ramp up the ambiance lighting by installing strip lighting under cabinets and right above the toe-kick to brighten up the kitchen, as well as your mood

 So all of that is great, but what benefits are there to having a contemporary kitchen design instead of a modern, traditional, or transitional one?